 Resources for Dealing With Food Allergies in Children

-The bloggers of iHomeschool Network have an amazing G+ Hangout that they just did on teaching kids to eat healthy!
-They also discuss allergies, sensitivities to foods and textures and what they have done to help with these things in their families!
-You can watch the video below on youtube!
+The bloggers of iHomeschool Network have an amazing G+ Hangout that they just did on teaching kids to eat healthily.
+They also discuss allergies, sensitivities to foods and textures, and what they have done to help with these things in their families.
+You can watch the video below on youtube.

 How to Deal with Picky Eaters?